NLeSC/guide/best_practices/code_review.md

 ## Reviewing Jupyter notebooks with ReviewNB
 For rich diffs and commenting on Jupyter notebooks Github is not very useful, because Github shows differences between Jupyter notebooks as a diff between json files.
+You can use [ReviewNB](https://www.reviewnb.com/) for reviewing Jupyter notebooks.
+ReviewNB shows the diff between notebooks in a human readable way.
-You can use [ReviewNB](https://www.reviewnb.com/) for that.
-If you configure your esciencecenter.nl email address as your primary email for your Github account [here](https://github.com/settings/emails) you have access to the academic plan with full benefits.
+ If you configure
+your esciencecenter.nl email address as your primary email for your Github account [here](https://github.com/settings/emails) you have access to the academic plan with full benefits.